rsyncOSX/RsyncUIdocs/content/post/Built.md

 # SwiftData vs JSON files as storage

-SwiftData is easy to use, but there are som changes in code to adapt Rsync(G)UI to use SwiftData.
+SwiftData is easy to use, but there are a few changes in code to adapt Rsync(G)UI to use SwiftData.
 To use SwiftData there is an import of SwiftData Library.
 The datastructure in RsyncUI is a struct, but SwiftData requiere `@Model final class`, that is the structs are modified to class:

 ```bash
 import Foundation